joslij/visualyzer/README.md

 1. Node.js
 1. VS Code or any other IDE

+### Project structure

+The application is organized into the following folder structure:

+    .
+    ├── .github                 # Contains the github workflows and templates ├── docs                    # General documentation
+    ├── src                     # The application code base
+    │   ├── api                 # The Node.js application code base
+    │   ├── operations          # The IaC code
+    │   └── web                 # The React application
+    └── ...

 ### Create RSA key pair

 1. Create a RSA256 (Private and Public RSA Key pair) for JWT tokens using the following commands.